IMPORTANT NOTICE

 For example, Roblox has seen world-renowned celebrity artists like Tai Verdes, Zara Larsson, or Lil Nas X holding virtual concerts on the platform.
 Decentraland has hosted virtual fashion shows featuring brands like Adidas or D&G, and even hosted a 4-day festival with Deadmau5 and Paris Hilton – all of which drive up the demand and prices.

-However, as the cheapest plot of land on these two platforms can go for more than $15,000, you should also check for other opportunities.
+However, as plots on these platforms can vary widely in price depending on location, demand, and market conditions, with premium parcels commanding significantly higher valuations than peripheral areas, you should also check for other opportunities.
 Other growing metaverse platforms include Voxels (formerly Cryptovoxels), Axie Infinity (AXS), Aavegotchi, and Bit.
 Country, or Somnium.

 Step 2 – Buy cryptocurrency